Writing Through Change

 8:00PM | Book Sale and Reception in Healy Foyer

-HFSC Garden Level, across from Leo’s (events will be ASL interpreted).
+HFSC Garden Level, across from Leo’s (event will be ASL interpreted).

 Join us for an evening of music, poetry, food and wine in the Disability Cultural Center where the evening opens with live sounds from Hieroglyph and closes with rock and pop songs from The Georgetown Phantoms.
 Poet Travis Chi Wing Lau, author of What’s Left Is Tender, joins radio host Georgina Godwin for an intimate conversation about his powerful exploration of disability, chronic pain, and family silence.
 Lau writes about growing up with scoliosis, confronting medical systems and breaking from Chinese family traditions of silence around mental health and shame.
 His work celebrates “the radical act of remaining tender” in a world that seeks to harden us, transforming personal suffering into profound poetry that reclaims softness as strength.